percona/percona-xtradb-cluster/doc/source/limitation.rst

   :variable:`wsrep_max_ws_rows` and :variable:`wsrep_max_ws_size` variables.
   ``LOAD DATA INFILE`` processing will commit every 10 000 rows.
-  So large transactions due to ``LOAD DATA`` will be split to series of small transactions.
+  So large transactions due to ``LOAD DATA`` will be split to a series of small transactions.

 * Due to cluster-level optimistic concurrency control, transaction issuing ``COMMIT`` may still be aborted at that stage.
-  There can be two transactions writing to the same rows and committing in separate |PXC| nodes, and only one of the them can successfully commit.
+  There can be two transactions writing to the same rows and committing in separate |PXC| nodes, and only one of them can successfully commit.
   The failing one will be aborted.
   For cluster-level aborts, |PXC| gives back deadlock error code: ::